 Professor Heath spent 20 years in newsrooms as a reporter and editor before joining the St. Edward's University faculty in 2008.
 As a reporter, she covered cops, courts, local and state government and the 2000 Bush campaign and White House.
 As an editor, she supervised teams of education reporters at two Texas newspapers, covering public schools and higher education.
 Journalism and Digital Media students at St. Edward's analyze and think critically about the news.
 They also learn to report and produce stories for today's digital newsrooms.
 Professor Heath helps students learn professional skills and secure internships, jobs post- graduation and admission to elite graduate journalism programs.
-Her research work focuses on oral history and digital storytelling by the Chinese adoption community.
-Visit her digital storytelling site, Our China Stories to learn more.
+Her research work focuses on oral history and digital storytelling by the Chinese adoption community here at Our China Stories.

-This is a time of transition and new ideas.
-St. Edward's University Journalism and Digital Media students are landing internships and jobs and heading off to the best graduate programs in the country.
+St. Edward's University Journalism and Digital Media students are learning highly transferable and in-demand digital skills.
+They are landing internships and jobs and heading off to the best graduate programs in the country.
 As important, they are learning to be discerning and engaged news consumers.
-I hope you will join us.
+Join us!

-Delivered presentation on Our China Stories, an oral history and digital storytelling site, at the Sixth Biennial Conference for the Alliance of the Study of Adoption and Culture, October 2016, Minneapolis, MN.
+Presentations on Our China Stories, an oral history and digital storytelling project, at the April 2018 Texas Oral History Association conference at Texas A&M University and the Sixth Biennial Conference for the Alliance of the Study of Adoption and Culture, October 2016, Minneapolis.